EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 |       | application/csrattrs                           (res) |  285  |
 {: #table_mediatypes cols="l l" title="EST functions and there associated Media-Type and IANA numbers"}

 NOTE: CBOR is becoming a de facto encoding scheme in IoT settings.
-There is already work in progress on CBOR encoding of X.509 certificates {{I-D.raza-ace-cbor-certificates}}, and this can be extended to other EST messages, see {{cbor-payloads}}.
+There is already work in progress on CBOR encoding of X.509 certificates {{I-D.mattsson-cose-cbor-cert-compress}}, and this can be extended to other EST messages, see {{cbor-payloads}}.

 ## Message Bindings